Melvins-Simon/Melvins-Simon/README.md

-- 👋 Hi, I’m Melvins-Simon
-- 👀 I’m interested in ...
-Technology
+### 👋 Hello, I'm Melvins Simon

+I'm a passionate and driven Information Technology student pursuing a **Bachelor of Science in IT**.
+I have a strong interest in **Artificial Intelligence**, **Computer Vision**, and **Software Development**, with hands-on experience in both frontend and backend technologies.

+I thrive in collaborative environments and enjoy building innovative solutions that merge creativity with technology.
+I'm currently looking to contribute to projects in **AI**, **ML**, **Object Detection**, and **Web Development**.

-- 🌱 I’m currently pursuing ...
-BSc.
-IT
+- 🎓 BSc.
+IT Student
+- 💡 Interests: Technology, AI, Software Engineering, Open Source
-- 💞️ I’m looking to collaborate on ...
-AI & Software Dev projects
+- 🤝 Open to collaboration on AI & Software Development projects
-- 📫 How to reach me ... melvinssimon@gmail.com
+- 📫 Reach me at: **melvinssimon@gmail.com**
-- 😄 Pronouns: ...
-Mr.
+- 😄 Pronouns: He/Him

 ### Programming Languages: